mickaelandrieu/zend_certification_mind_map/README.txt

 (At this day sourceforge official website is down :| will check later if it comes back)

 May the force be with you all.

+About the Oriented Object Programming in PHP chapter :
+I very well know most of its content so I'm only putting what's might have skipped from my mind.
+Once again you really have to buy the book...